UFDuttonLab/UFDuttonLab.github.io/teaching.md

  - Data Collection with Open Technologies for Reproducible Research (Fall 2020)
  - Animal and Ecosystem Microbiomes (Spring 2024)
  - Ecology of the Microbiome (Fall 2024)
- - Ecology portion of Intro Bio BSC2011 (Spring 2025)
+ - Ecology portion of Intro Bio BSC2011 - 900 students!
+(Spring 2025)
  - Population and Community Ecology portion of General Ecology (Fall 2025)
  - Animal and Ecosystem Microbiomes (Spring 2026)
+ - Ecology portion of Intro Bio BSC2011 (Spring 2026)

 ## WEB APPS FOR TEACHING